 If you’re a blonde on well water, the Aquasana AQ-4100 is the best choice.

 The advantage of the multi-stage filters (AquaHomeGroup and AquaBliss) is they include a wide range of beneficial minerals for hair, skin, and nail health.
 The drawback is they remove fewer contaminants because they contain less activated carbon and redox media.

 Be sure to consider your water source before you choose your filter or you could end up being let down by the results.

 Below, we created a chart that includes the replacement filters for each model in our Top 5.
 We ordered the replacements from highest to lowest annual cost to maintain (#1 = highest annual replacement filter cost):

-I’m confident that by following our guide to choose the best shower filter for hair and skin, you’ll arrive at the best option for your home.
+I’m confident that by following our guide to choosing the best shower filter for hair and skin, you’ll arrive at the best option for your home.
 Be sure to check for chloramines and to choose the correct shower filter for well water or municipal water.
-Once you know what you’re dealing with, choosing the correct filter from our Top 5 is easy-peasy.
+Once you know what you’re dealing with, choosing the correct filter from our Top 5 is easy peasy.

 The key is to remove chlorine and chloramines to avoid drying out your hair and skin.
 For blondes on well water, the key is to soften your water and remove the iron bacteria/rust to protect against discoloration or premature color fading.